maa105/react-router-maa/README.md

 ### initializationTimeoutDuration: integer (ms) default 10 seconds

 The duration in milliseconds to wait before timing out the initialisation function.
 Set to zero (or falsey in general) to disable the timeout.

+### baseUrl: string default empty string ('')

+This will be passed as basename to the history object.
+It represents the base part of the url of your site which will be prefixed for all urls.

 ### initialNoneUrlState: Object default empty object